 Mr. Moody has soloed with acclaimed orchestras across the country and abroad including, Atlanta Symphony (Thomas Søndergård conducting), Les Violons du Roy in Québec City, (Bernard Labadie), Apollo’s Fire, The Cleveland Baroque Orchestra (Jeannette Sorrell) Portland Baroque Orchestra (David Hill), Illinois Symphony, Charleston Symphony (Ken Lam), Winston-Salem Symphony (Robert Moody) and gave the American premiere of George Benjamin’s Dream of the Song (Stefan Asbury) at the Festival of Contemporary Music at Tanglewood Festival.
 Mr. Moody has also performed with numerous early music groups and festivals including Boston, Indianapolis and Washington Early Music Festivals, renowned group Acronym at the Isabella Stewart Gardner Museum in Boston, Baroque Chamber Orchestra of Colorado, Mountainside Baroque (Maryland) and La Fiocco (Pennsylvania).
 A graduate of the prestigious Yale Voxtet – resident at Yale’s Institute of Sacred Music – he has performed as a soloist at such venues as Lincoln Center’s Alice Tully Hall, London’s St. John’s Smith Square and, Cambridge’s Trinity College, with conductors David Hill, Simon Carrington, Masaaki Suzuki, and Matthew Halls.
 His performances have been broadcast live in concert on BBC Radio 3 in the United Kingdom, on Boston’s WGBH, Indiana’s WFIU, and WSHU’s Sunday Baroque.

-Mr. Moody is a graduate of the Peabody Conservatory (BM ’14), Yale School of Music and Institute of Sacred Music (MM ‘16) and has won awards and been recognized by Metropolitan National Council Auditions (Regional award winner), George London Competition; George London Award (2018) and Encouragement Award (2017), Handel Aria Competition (2nd place), Rochester Oratorio Society Classical Idol (3rd place), New York Oratorio Society Competition (Finalist), and the Russell Wonderlic Competition (1st place).
+Mr. Moody is a graduate of the Peabody Conservatory (BM ’14), Yale School of Music and Institute of Sacred Music (MM ‘16) and has won awards and been recognized by Metropolitan National Council Auditions (Regional award winner), George London Competition; George London Award (2018) and Encouragement Award (2017), Handel Aria Competition (2nd prize), Rochester Oratorio Society Classical Idol, New York Oratorio Society Competition, and Russell Wonderlic Competition (1st prize).